Multi-Instance Multi-Label Learning: Solving Multi-Instance Single-Label Problems through MIML Transformation

 To map the multi-labels predicted by the MIML classifier for a test example to the original single-labels $y \in \mathcal{Y}$, in the second stage of \textsc{SubCod}, a traditional classifier $f: {\{+1,-1\}}^{M} \to \mathcal{Y}$ is generated from the data set $\{(\tilde{{\bm c}}_1, y_1), (\tilde{{\bm c}}_2, y_2), \cdots, (\tilde{{\bm c}}_m, y_m)\}$.
 This is relatively simple and traditional supervised learning algorithms can be applied.

-The pseudo-code of \textsc{SubCod} is summarized in Table~\ref{table:SubCod}.
-In the first stage (Steps 1 to 3), \textsc{SubCod} derives multi-labels via sub-concept discovery and transforms single-label examples into a MIML examples, from which a MIML learner is generated.
-In the second stage (Steps 4), a traditional classifier is trained to map the derived multi-labels to the original single-labels.
+The pseudo-code of \textsc{SubCod} is summarized in Appendix A (Table~\ref{table:SubCod}).
+In the first stage (Steps 1 to 3), \textsc{SubCod} derives multi-labels via sub-concept discovery and transforms single-label examples into MIML examples, from which an MIML learner is generated.
+In the second stage (Step 4), a traditional classifier is trained to map the derived multi-labels to the original single-labels.
 Test example $X^*$ is fed to the MIML learner to get its multi-labels, and the multi-labels are then fed to the supervised classifier to get the label $y^*$ predicted for $X^*$.